kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 INV: version becomes mandatory in the release flow

--   This requires a lot of cosmetic changes to the code since now it\'s optional, but it\'s worth make the changes
+-   This requires a lot of cosmetic changes to the code since now it's optional, but it's worth make the changes

 We need to ensure that version can only be created going fwd.